UttaranB127/Text2Gestures/README.md

 }
 ```

+## Installation
 Our code is tested on Ubuntu 18.04 LTS with python 3.7.
-Please add the following citation in your work if you use our code:

-## Installation

 1. Clone this repository.